greenboxal/doggohub/CONTRIBUTING.md

 the issue.

 If you're unsure where to post, post to the [mailing list][google-group] or [Stack Overflow][stackoverflow] first.
-There are a lot of helpful GitLab users there who may be able to help you quickly.
+There are a lot of helpful DoggoHub users there who may be able to help you quickly.
 If your particular issue turns out to be a bug, it will find its way from there.